The Amazing Race 13: Marketing

-Cast
+Contestants

 The cast this season featured a team of fraternity brothers, married hippies, southern belles, businesswomen divorcées, and a retired NFL player hoping to reconnect with his estranged wife.
 Ken Greene was a safety for the St. Louis Cardinals and San Diego Chargers before retiring in 1984.

-Starr Spangler and Dallas Imbimbo, who had competed on opposing teams, revealed in interviews that had been dating long-distance for six months since the show completed taping.
+Starr Spangler and Dallas Imbimbo, who had competed on opposing teams, revealed in interviews that they had been dating long-distance for six months since the show completed taping.
 The two eventually ended their relationship due to the distance.